Brad Lander: Personal life

 Lander lives in Brooklyn with his wife, Meg Barnette, a former executive at Planned Parenthood, now president of Nonprofit New York.
-He also served as housing chair of Brooklyn Community Board 6, served on the board of directors of the Jewish Funds for Justice, and is a Little League coach in the 78th Precinct Youth Council.
+He also served as housing chair of Brooklyn Community Board 6, served on the board of directors of the charity Jewish Funds for Justice, and is a Little League coach in the 78th Precinct Youth Council.

+Lander is a fan of the Revolutions podcast and in relation has described himself as a "Bundist at heart."